WebAssembly/component-model/design/mvp/WIT.md

   @since(version = "0.2.1")
   b: func();

-  @since(version = "0.2.2")
-  @feature(name = "fancy-foo")
+  @since(version = "0.2.2", feature = "fancy-foo")
   c: func();

-  @feature(name = "fancier-foo")
+  @unstable(feature = "fancier-foo")
   d: func();
 }
 ```
 The `@since` gate indicates that `b` and `c` were added as part of the `0.2.1`
 and `0.2.2` releases, resp.
 Thus, when building a component targeting, e.g.,
 `0.2.1`, `b` can be used, but `c` cannot.
 An important expectation set by the
-`@since` gate is that, once applied to an item, the item is never modified
+`@since` gate is that, once applied to an item, the item is not modified
 incompatibly going forward (according to general semantic versioning rules).

-In contrast, the lone `@feature` gate on `d` indicates that `d` is part of the
+In contrast, the `@unstable` gate on `d` indicates that `d` is part of the
 `fancier-foo` feature that is still under active development and thus `d` may
 change type or be removed at any time.
 An important expectation set by the
-`@feature` gate is that toolchains will not expose `@feature`-only-gated items
+`@unstable` gate is that toolchains will not expose `@unstable` features by
-by default unless explicitly opted-into by the developer.
+default unless explicitly opted-into by the developer.

 Together, these gates support a development flow in which new features start
-with a `@feature` gate while the details are still being hashed out.
-Then, once
+with an `@unstable` gate while the details are still being hashed out.
+Then,
-the feature is stable (and, in a WASI context, voted upon), the `@since` gate
+once the feature is stable (and, in a WASI context, voted upon), the
-can be added.
-To enable a smooth transition, both gates can be present at the
-same time, exposing the feature by when the target version is greater-or-equal.
+`@unstable` gate is switched to a `@since` gate.
+To enable a smooth transition
-After a suitable transition period (during which producer toolchains bump their
+(during which producer toolchains are targeting a version earlier than the
+`@since`-specified `version`), the `@since` gate contains an optional `feature`
-default target versions to enable the feature by default), the `@feature` gate
+field that, when present, says to enable the feature when *either* the target
-can then be removed.
-Thus, in the above example, the `fancy-foo` feature gate
+version is greator-or-equal *or* the feature name is explicitly enabled by the
+developer.
+Thus, `c` is enabled if the version is `0.2.2` or newer or the
+`fancy-foo` feature is explicitly enabled by the developer.
+The `feature` field
-could be removed from `c` once `0.2.2` is the default target version.
+can be removed once producer toolchains have updated their default version to
+enable the feature by default.

 Specifically interfaces have the structure: